SanderGielisse/Enderstone/README.md

 MINECRAFT EULA

 The Enderstone server software uses the Minecraft protocol to make it able for Minecraft clients to connect.
 This means you are NOT able to evade the Minecraft EULA by using Enderstone.
-By running this you accept to the Minecraft EULA, which can be found here: https://account.mojang.com/documents/minecraft_eula
+By running this, or any modified version of our project, you accept to the Minecraft EULA, which can be found here: https://account.mojang.com/documents/minecraft_eula